 2 – Create an indoor obstacle course – This idea can be really fun and can use just about any supplies you already have on hand.
 Here’s an easy step by step post on creating your own.

 3 – Do activities in a subscription craft box.
 My kids really love KiwiCo and each get crates (activity boxes) shipped to them each month.
 My kids literally scream when they see their delivery and learn a lot working through the activities each month.
 And if you just want to order crates in the cold months, you can pause your subscriptions in the summer months!
-Get your crates here.
+Get 50% off your first crate here!

 4 – Have a book read aloud session – Read

 5 – Build and giant fort and play games inside – Kids are more apt to stay in one place and to one thing, like play a game, if they do it from inside a fort.
 Just skillfully pile up the couch cushions and blankets and make anything that resembles a fort.
 Then get your kids’ favorite board games and let them have a game day inside.
 Here’s a great 2019 game guide.